sujay-ee/node-auth-tech-jam-2/auth-examples/README.md

 ### JWT Authentication

 - JSON Web Token (JWT) is an open standard (RFC 7519) that defines a compact and self-contained way for securely transmitting information between parties as a JSON object
+- As a part of this exercise you'll have to resolve all TODO components in `routes/jwt.route.ts`.
+To complete this exercise you'll have to get all test cases from `jwt.test.ts` to pass
--   On a protected route, the header is formated as,
+- On a protected route, the header is formatted as,

 ```
 Authorization: Basic <token>